 6. What’s your favorite travel destination?
 Who doesn’t like to go on vacation?
 Talking about travel and vacation will likely put someone in a good mood in the same way time off does.
 You can learn a lot about a person’s sense of adventure from where they like to go and if they repeat the same vacation over and over or always go someplace new.

 7. How do you spend a rainy Sunday?
 This question helps you learn about a person’s free time and how creative they get with it.
 Does the guy just watch sports or movies or look for something more stimulating like a museum?
 Or maybe they get a few friends together and play cards.

 8. Are you a Leo?
 Asking about Astrology is always a fun line of conversation.
 People love to talk about themselves without getting too personal.
 Even if he’s not interested, chances are he’ll know his Sun Sign.

 9. Did you just wink at me?
 This is a playful, flirty one-liner meant to get a man thinking.
-Obviously, he didn’t wink at you but that doesn’t matter.
-Flirting is fun is this is one way to start.
+Obviously, he didn’t wink at you, but that doesn’t matter.
+Flirting is fun and this is one way to start.

 10. What do you do when you’re not making me melt?
 Another flirty opener, this appeals to his masculine side and ego.
 Telling a man he makes you melt is so flattering and could warm him up to you in case he needs it.

 What to Say First on Bumble – More Suggestions

 11. What would you do if you won the lottery?
 Here’s how you might learn a little bit about his dreams by asking what he’d do if he didn’t have to work anymore or came into a lot of money.
 Pure fun.

 12. Jazz, Rock or Country?
 Music is a great topic to start a conversation and this is a classic question.
 A lot of men love music and will be happy to wax on about their favorite genres and artists.
 Having musical interests in common can help you bond.